MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/manage-duplicate-detection-create-update.md

 ---
-title: "Manage duplicate detection for create and update operations using the Web API | MicrosoftDocs"
+title: "Manage duplicate detection for create and update operations using the Web API | Microsoft Docs"
 description: "Read how to detect duplicates using MSCRM.SuppressDuplicateDetection header and Common Data Service for Apps Web API" ms.custom: "" ms.date: 06/15/2018